An office relocation is an exciting experience!

 Select your property agent carefully.
 They should have a wealth of market knowledge, know what properties are available and help with your search based on your requirements.
 Along with searching for a suitable property, they should also assist with negotiations, and liaisons with property lawyers and landlords

-2. Hire a Relocation Company
+2. Hire an Office Relocation Company

 When picking a relocation company, choose one that understands your organisation’s culture and has people that you get along with.
 Ask about their track record and their financial stability, you don’t want to pick one that doesn’t have the budget or credentials to execute your move.
 Utilise their skills and let them help you with selecting the space.